Contents

 - Namespaces: Add

 using SillyLixStudio.SaveSystem;.
-For custom handlers, also addusing SillyLixStudio.SaveSystem.Interfaces;. - Supported Types: All primitives,
+For custom handlers (exampleSaveWebGL), also addusing SillyLixStudio.SaveSystem.Interfaces;. - Supported Types: All primitives,

 LoadFromDiskfirst, then check keys withSaveSystem.HasKey(data, key)beforeGet<T>. - Unsupported Types: Unsupported values are skipped and logged without crashing.